Picaazi/KidSat/README.md

 Now follow these instructions to setup the VM from the command line:
 1. Python, git etc should be already installed so begin by cloning the KidSatExt repository.
 2. The Deep Learning VM uses a conda virutal environment, install the modules from ```requirements.txt```.
-3. Copy the data in ```processed_data``` from the Cloud Bucket to the VM using ```gcloud storage```.
+3. Copy the data in ```survey_processing/processed_data``` from the Cloud Bucket to the VM using ```gcloud storage```.
 4. To load the imagery when training the dino model, we need each images file path.
 We can do this by mounting the Cloud Bucket to the VM using ```gcsfuse```.
+Create a directory for these images called ```dhs_imagery```.

 ### Dino Model Training

 DinoV2 is a model that can be used for a range of computer vision tasks.
 It is created by Facebook and trained on millions of images.
 It can take varying size images as an input, although ideally all images should be the same size.
 We can finetune this model on additional images.

 The model is trained in two stages.
 First we finetune the Dino model alone.
 The input to our model is a satellite image for a cluster.
 And the target data is either [the proportion of children who have lost a mother, ... lost a father], or this vector + the 99 dimension child poverty vector from the KidSat project.
 Then we add a ridge regression layer to the end of our Dino model, which will only output 1 value, orphanhood.
 This ridge regression layer is trained using the satellite imagery and the proportion of orphans in each cluster.
-One model is trained on each fold, and we will pick the best model out of the 5 at then end.
+One model is trained on each fold.

 To finetune the dino model we run the following command for all 5 of the folds:
 ```